 Ship Monday through Friday.
 Friday shipments must be labeled for Saturday delivery.
 All specimens must be labeled with patient's name and collection date.
 A Viracor Eurofins test requisition form must accompany each specimen.
 Multiple tests can be run on one specimen.
 Ship specimens FedEx Priority Overnight® to: Viracor Eurofins, 18000 W 99th St., Lenexa, KS 66219.Causes for Rejection

-Specimens received not frozen, whole blood collected in serum or plasma gel, serum gel tubes, or specimen types other than those listed are not accepted.
+Whole blood collected in serum or plasma gel, serum gel tubes, or specimen types other than those listed are not accepted.

 Specimens are approved for testing in New York only when indicated in the Specimen Information field above.